 In this context the mission for Housing Voice, the Affordable Homes Alliance, is clear: getting housing back on the agenda as a political issue, convincing people they have a right to a decent home – with help from central and local government if they need it.

 Housing Voice was launched at the House of Commons on June 29th.
 The National Housing Federation, Shelter, the Child Poverty Action Group, UNISON, shadow housing minister Alison Seabeck MP and Stephen Gilbert MP took part in the launch.
 The campaign is chaired by Lord Whitty.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.